cbitstech/PG2CSV/readme.txt

 Psychopgs 2 or higher - This package enables Python to connect to a PostgreSQL Server.
 Download it from here: http://initd.org/psycopg/download/

-2. Set the data server address
+2. Set the data server address:

 You need to set the data server address in the main.py script file: server_address = 'your_server_address'

-3. Determine which subjects and what dates/times are you querying
+3. Determine which subjects and what dates/times are you querying:

 'subject_info.csv' is a tab-separated CSV file containing information about which subjects and what time period for each subject are being queried.